Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Land Sports and Activities

-If you’d rather try an activity on land, options include horseback riding on the beach, golf at the excellent Royal Turks and Caicos Golf Club, tennis, ATV tours, cycling and hiking.
+If you’d rather try an activity on land, options include horseback riding on the beach, golf at the excellent Royal Turks and Caicos Golf Club, tennis, ATV tours, cycling and e-biking, and some hiking.

 Many hotels and resorts maintain a fleet of bicycles for guest use.
-Cycling can be a fun way to discover Grace Bay, Cockburn Town, and our less-populated islands of Salt Cay, South Caicos, and Pine Cay.
+Cycling can be a fun way to discover Grace Bay, Cockburn Town, and the less-populated islands of Salt Cay, South Caicos, and Pine Cay.
+Exercise caution when cycling on Providenciales, where drivers can be reckless.

-Another great activity is an ATV tour in the west coast national parks.
-You’ll see remote beaches, marine wetlands, coastal cliffs and more.
+Another great activity is an ATV tour of the west coast national parks.
+You’ll see remote beaches, marine wetlands, coastal cliffs, and more.

-There are some great scenic drives on the island as well, including the beachfront road that leads past the historical settlement of Blue Hills, Chalk Sound Drive, and the beautiful and winding road that leads through the Turtle Tail area.
+While Providenciales is a relatively small island, there are some great scenic drives here, including the beachfront road that leads past the historical settlement of Blue Hills, Chalk Sound Drive, and the beautiful and winding road that leads through the Turtle Tail area.

-If you’d rather have a guide, several land tours by taxi, truck or Vespa scooter are available, and visit scenic viewpoints, great beaches, centuries-old rock inscriptions, and Turks and Caicos cuisine restaurants.
-Most tours are quite flexible in the schedule and places they visit, so it’s often possible to book the tour to the sights and scenes you’d prefer!
+If you’d rather have a guide, several land tours by taxi or truck are available that visit scenic viewpoints, great beaches, centuries-old rock inscriptions, and Turks and Caicos cuisine restaurants.
+Most tours are quite flexible in the schedule and places they visit, so it’s often possible to book the tour to the sights and scenes you’d prefer.

 For those on a budget, check out Free Things to Do on Providenciales.